Mount Sterling, Kentucky: Geography

 Mt.
 Sterling is located northwest of the center of Montgomery County at (38.056613, -83.944500).
 It is 34 mi east of Lexington and 91 mi west of Huntington, West Virginia.
 U.S. Route 60 passes through the city as Main Street, leading northeast 14 mi to Owingsville and west-southwest 16 mi to Winchester.
 U.S. Route 460 crosses US 60 in the center of Mt.
 Sterling, leading northwest 23 mi to Paris and southeast 21 mi to Frenchburg.
 Kentucky Route 11 joins US 460 through the center of Mt.
 Sterling but leads north 31 mi to Flemingsburg and south 15 mi to Clay City.
 Interstate 64 passes through the northern part of Mt.
 Sterling, with access from exits 110 (US 460) and 113 (US 60), and connecting Mt.
 Sterling with Lexington and Huntington.

 According to the United States Census Bureau, Mt.
 Sterling has a total area of 4.52 sqmi, of which 0.02 sqmi, or 0.49%, are water.
 Hinkston Creek runs through the city center, flowing north and then west to the South Fork of the Licking River in northern Bourbon County.

 Climate

-The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
+The climate in this area is characterized by hot, humid summers and generally cool to cold winters.
 According to the Köppen Climate Classification system, Mt.
 Sterling has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+Under the Trewartha climate classification system, Mt.
+Sterling has a hot-summer humid continental climate, abbreviated "Dca", bordering very closely on a temperate oceanic climate (abbreviated "Do") with January average temperatures just 0.3 °F (0.2 °C) below freezing, due to the insufficient growing season length to qualify as a subtropical climate under Trewartha.